Neob91/niedziele/README.md

 ### Description

-A set of tools to determinine which Sundays fall under the commerce ban in Poland.
+A set of tools to determine which Sundays fall under the commerce ban in Poland.